richmonddecker/justin-webshot/README.md

   -b BUCKET, --bucket BUCKET
                         The name of the s3 bucket to upload to -f, --full            Whether to capture the whole webpage

+Areas for Improvement

+The error handling in this code can definitely be improved.
+With all these external libraries and web IO, there are many many types of errors/exceptions that can occur.
+I handled some explicitly, but some I sort of ignored and some I just caught with a basic "catch Exception as e".
+In general, this is not great because errors/exceptions should usually be handled explicitly based on type.
+In this case, a programming challenge, it's not worth figuring out and doing all, so I'll just mention it here.

+Also, I grouped all this module's functionality into functions, which much be passed in a driver each time.
+It could be useful to group this functionality within a class, and store things like the driver and the file names as class attributes.
+This way, all member functions would have access to this information, and the system would sort of track its state as it moves along.
+However, this method also has its own drawbacks, such as being less flexible for outside use or individual calling of functions.